HQarroum/expressify/README.md

 Query protocols is payload agnostic, meaning that it does not aim at defining the semantics of the data you are going to exchange between serverless web applications.
 It rather focuses on two main aspects:

- - It defines *how* the data are going to be transmitted (e.g GET/POST queries), and *where* to send them (using a URI).
+ - It defines *how* the data are going to be transmitted (e.g GET/POST parameters), and *where* to send them (using a URI).
- - It defines the encapsulation of this message (signature, encryption and message envelope).
+ - It defines the encapsulation of this message (signature, encryption, compression and message envelope).
+ - It provides a versionned API to exchange data between micro web applications in a retro-compatible manner.

 ## Security challenges

 There are different security challenges to address with this new approach that were not problematic using more traditional monolithic applications:

- - If a payload is sent through the query section of the URI, it becomes visible in the history and server logs.
+ - If a payload is sent through the query section of the URI, it becomes visible in the history of the browser, through the address bar  and the server logs (even static file storage systems like S3, or Github Pages keep logs).
 This can be problematic if you transmit sensitive informations between applications.
- -
+ - Using

 ## Usage